270292082/Catherine/README.md

 #### Prerequisites

 - Python 3.10+
-- Echoes
+- Echoes (tomwongs)
+- Mem4ai (unclecode)
+- Nextcord (for discord implementation)
-- Good GPU for fast inference
+- Good GPU for fast inference (adjust your AI model depending on the power you have available)

 #### Steps